Shantanu2k19/web-d/README.md

       classes.py is an exapmle  for classes in python, currency.py is exapmle for api, requests and status_code json.py is python file to print json data from api link of a website using python

+7. JAVASCRIPT : 1) hello.html :querySelector: searchinf for certain tag to update, a counter to increment value and alert at multiples of 10, alerts for different actions,